 Reduced application/renewal fees are available for patients on Supplemental Security Income, Social Security Disability, Medicaid, MNCare, IHS or CHAMPVA (you must be able to provide a valid ID).

 Medical cannabis is available to Minnesota residents whose health care provider certifies them to be suffering from conditions including:

-- Tourette Syndrome.
+- Tourette’s Syndrome.

-- Seizures, including those characteristic of epilepsy.
+- Seizures (including those characteristic of Epilepsy).

-- Severe and persistent muscle spasms, including those characteristic of multiple sclerosis.
+- Severe and persistent muscle spasms (including

-- Intractable pain.
+- Intractable pain

-- Post-Traumatic Stress Disorder (To become effective August 1, 2017)
+- Post-Traumatic Stress Disorder (PTSD)

 Related Article: 3 Ways to Get a Medical Marijuana Card Online (in Minutes)

 Hopefully we have outlined the steps to apply for medical marijuana in Minnesota fairly clearly.
 If you have additional concerns, here are some of the most common questions regarding medical cannabis use in the state: